EmperorEarth/softwareArchitecture/ArchitecturalPattern.md

 10. Multi-Tier pattern
 --
--  Context:Inadistributeddeployment,thereisoftena need to distribute a system’s infrastructure into distinct subsets.
+-  Context:In a distributed deployment, there is often a need to distribute a system’s infrastructure into distinct subsets.
--  Problem:Howcanwesplitthesystemintoanumber of computationally independent execution structures —groups of software and hardware—connected by some communications media?
+-  Problem: How can we split the system in to a number of computationally independent execution structures —groups of software and hardware—connected by some communications media?
--  Solution:Theexecutionstructuresofmanysystems are organized as a set of logical groupings of components.
+-  Solution: The execution structures of many systems are organized as a set of logical groupings of components.
 Each grouping is termed a tier.

 ###Multi-Tier Solution
 -  Overview: The execution structures of many systems are organized as a set of logical groupings of components.
 Each grouping is termed a tier.